tryswift/blog/_posts/2017-04-10-try-Swift-Tokyo-overview.md

 ## Photos ##

-To see all photos from try!
-Swift Tokyo 2017 Conference go <a href='https://flickr.com/photos/tryswift/albums' target='_blank'>here</a>.
+See all photos from try!
+Swift Tokyo 2017 <a href='https://flickr.com/photos/tryswift/albums' target='_blank'>here</a>.

 # Gold Sponsors #